Hops Essential Oil

 Strength of Initial Aroma

-Robert Tisserand and Rodney Young do not precaution against any specific hazards or contraindictions within their safety summary.
+Robert Tisserand and Rodney Young do not precaution against any specific hazards or contraindications within their safety summary.
 [Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 306.]
-Julia Lawless mentions that it should be avoided by those with depression, however, she does not confirm why nor do I see this forewarning in other sources (it may be due to its sedating action).
+Julia Lawless mentions that it should be avoided by those with depression, however, she does not confirm why nor do I see this forewarning in other sources.
 [Julia Lawless, The Illustrated Encyclopedia of Essential Oils (Rockport, MA: Element Books, 1995), 149.]

 Important Information About the Profiles